 Cultural heritage collections provide invaluable information relating to our past and it is essential that institutions carefully consider how to protect them.
 Preventative conservation (correct storage, archival packaging, and proper handling) helps ensure the longevity of these precious materials – but what measures should be taken to protect collections in the event of a disaster?

 This has been a progressively important topic for museums and other cultural heritage institutions to consider, especially with the increasing frequency of extreme weather heightening the likelihood of devastating floods or fires — such as those experienced recently in Australia.
-The 2011 Christchurch earthquake also set in motion a drive for disaster preparation, especially within New Zealand institutions who witnessed the consequences first-hand.
+The 2011 Christchurch earthquake also set in motion a drive for disaster preparation, especially within New Zealand institutions that witnessed the consequences first-hand.
 The Canterbury Disaster Salvage Team, a voluntary organisation founded in 1987, provides advice and regular training for people within the GLAM sector, helping to mitigate potential risks and ensure appropriate measures are in place to protect cultural heritage collections.

 Recently, the Covid-19 pandemic highlighted just how vulnerable cultural heritage institutions are to global disasters.
 These institutions faced a range of tough decisions in the fight against coronavirus such as closing their doors to the public, severely reducing services, and staff redundancies.
 In response to these unprecedented events, alternative means of community engagement was explored by institutions like moving collections online and offering virtual tours.
 The global health crisis has been disrupting both to the communities wanting access to cultural heritage collections and to the people caring for them.
 The GLAM sector plays a vital role in our society as community hubs, informal learning environments, and protectors of our cultural heritage — so, it is essential that we put measures in place to ensure their longevity.